 Those close to the rapper said it changed something in him.
 “He saw pain he couldn’t fix, but he gave her peace in the end.
 That’s just who he is when the lights are off,” one friend shared.

-The world knows Eminem as lyrical titan — fierce, sharp, uncompromising.
+The world knows Eminem as a lyrical titan — fierce, sharp, uncompromising.
 But in that quiet hospital room, he was something else entirely.

 He was simply someone’s son — if only for one last time.
-And that was enough to make mother’s wish come true… and perhaps, to remind us all what love can look like in the unlikeliest moments.
+And that was enough to make a mother’s wish come true… and perhaps, to remind us all what love can look like in the unlikeliest moments.